 Shoso Mishima was a nihonga painter and print designer active during the Meiji period.
-Born in Edo, Shoso began his artistic training in the Maruyama-Shijo School painting.
+Born in Edo, Shoso began his artistic training in Maruyama-Shijo School painting.
 As the student of Yosai Kikuchi, Shoso focused principally on figural, historical scenes.
-He also produced kacho-e, or “bird and flower pictures,” and a ceiling painting within the Imperial Palace.
+He also produced kacho-e (bird and flower pictures) and a ceiling painting within the Imperial Palace.
 Shoso’s introduction to illustration and print design came through Seitei Watanabe, a friend of Yosai Kikuchi.
-Shoso became an active kuchi-e artist, working mainly with the publisher Shun’yodo His works appeared in fourteen issues of the monthly literary magazine Bungei Kurabu (Literary Club) and numerous books.
-In addition to kuchi-e, Shoso completed a series of floral prints, as well some kaika-e, or “enlightenment pictures,” and children’s prints.
+Shoso became an active kuchi-e (frontispiece illustration)artist, working mainly with the publisher Shun’yodo.
+His works appeared in fourteen issues of the monthly literary magazine Bungei Kurabu (Literary Club) and numerous books.
+In addition to kuchi-e, Shoso completed a series of floral prints, as well some kaika-e (enlightenment pictures) and children’s prints.
 Shoso was an avid admirer of the ukiyo-e master Sharaku and amassed an impressive collection of Sharaku’s rare designs.
 Sadly, Shoso’s collection was lost in a fire.